Nissan Ariya Concept points directly to affordable 300-mile high-performance EV

 In shaping the Ariya’s exterior, aerodynamics were very important.
 “We really wanted to get to 300 miles, something where you’re going to need science of shape, not just batteries and motor efficiencies,” explained Albaisa.
 “So we intentionally made this bullet-like shape; but then we raised it and gave it an SUV quality we fell in love with this combination.”

-Although plenty of details about the Ariya—some of the most important ones, like the battery technology—remain secrets, Albaisa was eager to point out that what we see in the Ariya is, mostly, what we will get—a compact crossover that’s about 181 inches long, 76 inches wide, and 64 inches tall, which lands between today’s Nissan Rogue and Rogue Sport but is wider and a few inches lower.
+Although plenty of details about the Ariya—some of the most important ones, like the battery technology—remain secrets, Albaisa was eager to point out that what we see in the Ariya is, mostly, what we will get—a compact crossover that’s about 181 inches long, 76 inches wide, and 64 inches tall, which lands between today’s Nissan Rogue and Rogue Sport but is wider and a few inches lower (or for another equivalent, slightly shorter than the Tesla Model Y or Ford Mustang Mach-E).

 Nissan IMx concept, 2017 Tokyo Motor Show